kusumotonorio/factlog/README.md

 LOGIC-VARS: X Y ;
 SYMBOLS: Tom Jerry Nibbles ;
 ```
-In logica, words that represent relationships are called **predicates**.
-Use `LOGIC-PREDS:` to declare the predicates you want to use. **Variables** are used to represent relationships. use `LOGIC-VARS:` to declare the variables you want to use.
+In logica, words that represent relationships are called **logic predicates**.
+Use `LOGIC-PREDS:` to declare the predicates you want to use. **Logic variables** are used to represent relationships. use `LOGIC-VARS:` to declare the logic variables you want to use.

-In the above code, predicates end with the character `o`, which is a convention borrowed from miniKanren and so on, and means relation.
+In the above code, logic predicates end with the character `o`, which is a convention borrowed from miniKanren and so on, and means relation.
 This is not necessary, but it is useful for reducing conflicts with the words of, the parent language, Factor.
 We really want to write them as: `cat°`, `mouse°` and `creature°`, but we use `o` because it's easy to type.

 **Goals** are questions that logica tries to meet to be true.
-To represent a goal, write an array with a predicate followed by zero or more arguments. logica converts such definitions to internal representations.
+To represent a goal, write an array with a logic predicate followed by zero or more arguments. logica converts such definitions to internal representations.
 ```
-{ PREDICATE ARG1 ARG2 ... }
+{ LOGIC-PREDICATE ARG1 ARG2 ... }
-{ PREDICATE }
+{ LOGIC-PREDICATE }
 ```
 We will write logica programs using these goals.